Best 6-Person Tent For The Ultimate Camping Experience

 Poles

-Fiberglass poles are mostly used in budget 6-person tents and are more prone to breaking, whilst aluminum poles are more robust and lighter, but also more expensive.
+Fiberglass poles are mostly used in budget 6-person tents and are more prone to breaking.
+Aluminum poles are lighter and more robust but they are also more expensive.
 Steel poles are the toughest of the bunch, but also the heaviest by far.

 Tent pole bending over tent frame